quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Connection confirmation {#sec-confirm}

-Both, 1-RTT and O-RTT connection establishment, using a TLS handshake on stream 0, is detectable using heuristics similar to those used to detect TLS over TCP.
+Connection establishment requires cleartext packets and is using a TLS handshake on stream 0.
+Therefore it is detectable using heuristics similar to those used to detect TLS over TCP.
+0-RTT connection may additional also send data packets, right after the Client Initial with the TLS client hello.
-0-RTT connection may additional also send data packets, right after the client hello.
-These data may be reorder in the network, therefore it may be possible that 0-RTT Protected data packet are seen before the Client Initial packet.
+These data may be reordered in the network, therefore it may be possible that 0-RTT Protected data packets are seen before the Client Initial packet.

 ## Flow association {#sec-flow-association}